weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## Develop
+- Allows a Constructor function to be passed to Weaver.Relation.prototype.load
+- Implements Weaver.ModelRelation.prototype.load (with validity checking)

 ## 8.4.0
 - Add createdAt and createdBy methods to weaver node.
 - adds try/catch to JSON.parsing in cm.prototype.query
-- Allows a Constructor function to be passed to Weaver.Relation.prototype.load

 ## 8.3.0
-- Adds the selectIn method on WeaverQuery, which allows you to load any incomming relations if they are present.
+- Adds the selectIn method on WeaverQuery, which allows you to load any incoming relations if they are present.

 ## 8.2.1
 - Mention id and graph of node not found message.